 The backspacing is determined by measuring the distance between the wheel’s mounting surface on the back of the wheel and the outer lip of the wheel.
 Like offset, each wheel’s backspacing depends on the vehicle’s size and design.
 To measure this distance, lay the wheel down with the back side of the wheel facing up.
 Be sure to lay the wheel on a soft surface so the face of the wheel is not scratched or damaged while making these measurements.
 Place a solid item across the wheel so that there is a flat surface touching both sides of the wheel.
 Use a ruler or tape measure to measure the distance from the back mounting surface of the wheel to the lowest point on the object you use.

 For example, an 8 inch wide wheel with a 4.5 inch backspace would be the equivalent of a zero offset because the mounting surface aligns with the centerline of the wheel.

 Our knowledgeable technicians at Discount Tire will be able to determine your vehicle’s correct offset and backspacing.
 Based on these measurements, we can assist you in choosing wheels that both fit your vehicle and your aesthetic preferences.

-If you have any questions or require any assistance, stop by any of our Discount Tire locations and we'll get you taken care of!
+If you have any questions about offset or backspacing, stop by any of our Discount Tire locations and we'll get you taken care of!